sragli/moransi/README.md

 # MoransI

-Moran's I spatial autocorrelation index for images.
+Elixir module that implementa Moran's I spatial autocorrelation index for images.

 Moran's I is a measure of spatial autocorrelation that indicates whether nearby pixels in an image have similar values (positive autocorrelation), dissimilar values (negative autocorrelation), or random spatial distribution.